Mudland2721/Homework-3/02-Homework/README_Structure.md

 # 03 JavaScript: Password Generator

-[ ] Array of special characters to be included in password [ ] Array of numeric characters to be included in password [ ] Array of lowercase characters to be included in password [ ] Array of uppercase characters to be included in password
+[ x] Array of special characters to be included in password [ x] Array of numeric characters to be included in password [x ] Array of lowercase characters to be included in password [x ] Array of uppercase characters to be included in password

-[ ] Function to prompt user for password options
+[x ] Function to prompt user for password options
 //function getPasswordOptions()

 [ ] Variable to store length of password from user input [ ] Conditional statement to check if password length is a number.
 Prompts end if this evaluates false [ ] Conditional statement to check if password length is at least 8 characters long.
 Prompts end if this evaluates false [ ] Conditional statement to check if password length is less than 128 characters long.
-Prompts end if this evaluates false [ ] Variable to store boolean regarding the inclusion of special characters [ ] Variable to store boolean regarding the inclusion of numeric characters [ ] Variable to store boolean regarding the inclusion of lowercase characters
+Prompts end if this evaluates false

+[ ] Variable to store boolean regarding the inclusion of special characters [ ] Variable to store boolean regarding the inclusion of numeric characters [ ] Variable to store boolean regarding the inclusion of lowercase characters